-If you want to know more about the character of the Booth School of Business and if it would be the right fit for you, check out our complete guide to the school.
+If you want to know more about the character of the Booth School of Business and whether it would be the right fit for you, check out our complete guide to the school.

-As one of the most prestigious institutions in the world, getting into the Booth School of Business is demanding.
+As one of the most prestigious institutions in the world, Chicago Booth does not make it easy to get admitted.
 The school wants to only take in the best students available, meaning only a select few of thousands of applicants are accepted into their programs each year.

-The average age and work experience of Booth students are typical for other M7 business schools, with many entering in their late 20s after having gained a good number of years of hands-on business experience.
+Booth students’ average age and work experience are typical of other M7 business schools, with many entering in their late 20s.
+Most also have applied after having gained a good number of years of hands-on business experience.

-Most accepted candidates have a background in consulting, financial services, or technology, comprising 25, 20, and 11 percent of this year’s intake respectively, but this doesn’t mean that they exclusively take in students from these industries!
+Most accepted candidates have a background in consulting, financial services, or technology, comprising 25, 20, and 11 percent of 2020’s intake, respectively.
+But this doesn’t mean that they exclusively take in students from these industries!